Dhanvarsh08/frontend/src/panels/lovelace/cards/README.md

 - **Real-world task management** – Most users assign priorities and due dates in their todo lists.
 Without filtering/sorting, long lists become overwhelming and important tasks get buried.
 - **Focus on what matters today** – Quickly hide completed/low-priority items or show only tasks due this week.
 - **Power-user productivity** – Users with 50+ items can now instantly surface urgent/overdue tasks instead of scrolling endlessly.
-- **Parity with modern todo apps** – Brings expected functionality (GTasks, Todoist, TickTick) into Home Assistant without leaving the dashboard.
+- **Parity with modern todo apps** – Brings Todoist functionality into Home Assistant without leaving the dashboard.

-These are not just nice-to-haves — they turn a simple list into a true personal task manager inside Lovelace.
+These are not just nice-to-haves, they turn a simple list into a true personal task manager inside Lovelace.

 ---